icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Zipcodestack](https://zipcodestack.com) - Free Zip Code API and Postal Code Validation.
 Ten thousand free requests/month.
   * [OpenWeb Ninja](https://www.openwebninja.com/) - Extremely comprehensive real-time SERP and public data APIs: Google Search, Shopping, Jobs, Images, Lens, News, Google Maps Businesses / Places, Reviews, Photos, Website Emails and Social Contacts Scraper, Amazon, Yelp and more.
 All APIs include a free tier with 100 to 200 free monthly requests.
   * [Tavily AI](https://tavily.com/) - API for online serach and rapid insights and comprehensive research, with the capability of organization of research results.
 1000 request/month for the Free tier with No credit card required.
+  * [The IP API](https://theipapi.com/) - IP Geolocation API with 1000 free requests / day.
+Provides information about the location of an IP address, including country, city, region, and more.
   * [Composio](https://composio.dev/) - Integration platform for AI Agents and LLMs.
 Integrate over 200+ tools across the agentic internet.
   * [WeatherXu](https://weatherxu.com/) — Global weather data including current conditions, hourly and daily forecasts, and weather alerts via our API.
 Integrating AI models and ML systems to analyze and combine multiple weather models to deliver improved forecast accuracy.
 Free tier includes 10,000 API calls/month.
   * [Zuplo](https://zuplo.com/) - Free API Management platform to design, build, and deploy APIs to the Edge.
 Add API Key authentication, rate limiting, developer documentation and Monetization to any API in minutes.
 OpenAPI-native and fully-programmable with web standard apis & Typescript.
 The free plan offers up to 10 projects, unlimited production edge environments, 250 API keys, 100K monthly requests, and 1GB egress.
+  * [Amazon SageMaker](https://studiolab.sagemaker.aws/) — A cloud-based ML platform with JupyterLab and terminal access.
+The free tier includes 8 hours of CPU (max 4 hours per session) or 4 hours of GPU per day.

 ## Artifact Repos